Publish an app in Power BI

 Select Next: Add audience.

-Create and manage audiences
+Create and manage multiple audiences

 On the Audience tab, you create and manage audience groups within the app.